 8. Reading

-Read to your child daily and she will constantly be listening to how characters socialize, deal with problems, show emotions and generally interact.
+Read to your children daily and they will constantly be listening to how characters socialize, deal with problems, show emotions and generally interact.

 9. Discussions